LukasKorotaj/luasnip-markdown-snippets.nvim/README.md

 ## Development Plans

-The snippets arent integrated into markdown perfectly so I will fix them as I write math in markdown.
+The snippets aren't integrated into markdown perfectly so I will fix them as I write math in markdown.
 Also planning a feature to overwrite and add new snippets in the plugin config.

 ## Acknowledgements (from evesdropper)
 Some similar snippet resources: